The K-Pop ABC for newcomers and professionals

 F

-Fan Chant - For each song there is an official "Fan Chant", a fan chant to support their idols at concerts and music shows.
-This is either created by the fan communities or even by the respective band.
+Fan Chant - Each song has an official “Fan Chant”, a fan chant to support their idols at concerts and music shows.
+This is created either by the fan communities or even by the respective band.

-Fighting - A shout out for support and motivation.
+Fighting - A call for support and motivation.

 G

-Gaon Chart - Initiated in 2010, the Gaon Chart provides an insight into the weekly best-selling songs and music albums in South Korea, which are included in the end-of-year evaluation - in the calculations of the award shows.
+Gaon Chart - The Gaon Chart was initiated in 2010 and gives an insight into the weekly best-selling songs and music albums in South Korea, which are included in the year-end evaluation - in the calculations of the award shows - factor in.

-Generations - Generations are the different periods since the emergence of K-pop.
+Generations - Generations are the different time periods since the emergence of K-Pop.

 H

-Hallyu - The term stands for "Korean Wave" and describes how K-Pop literally overruns everything and everyone and becomes increasingly popular.
+Hallyu - The term stands for “Korean Wave” and describes how K-Pop is literally overtaking everything and everyone and is becoming increasingly popular.

-Hanteo Chart - The Hanteo Chart, unlike the Gaon Chart, is a "real-time chart".
-The count is real-time and not cumulative over a period of time.
-The chart gets its data from Hanteo certified stores, which report their actual sales to the end customer.
-This data is also used in the scoring of the weekly music shows.
+Hanteo Chart - In contrast to the Gaon Chart, the Hanteo Chart is a “real-time chart”.
+The counting takes place in real time and not cumulatively over a certain period of time.
+The chart obtains its data from Hanteo-certified stores, which report their actual sales to the end customer.
+This data is also included in the rating of the weekly music shows.

-Here you can find out even more about the two charts!
+Here you can learn even more about the two charts!

-Hiatus - The term refers to a break or interruption of activities.
-When a K-pop artist announces a hiatus, he interrupts his activities for a longer period of time, for example to recover from an illness.
+Hiatus - The term refers to a pause or interruption of activities.
+If a K-pop artist announces a hiatus, he interrupts his activities for a longer period of time, for example to recover from an illness.

 I